iai-callgrind/iai-callgrind/README.md

 </div>

-Iai-Callgrind is a benchmarking framework/harness which uses [Valgrind's Callgrind][Callgrind Manual] and other Valgrind tools like DHAT, Massif, ... to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.
+Iai-Callgrind is a benchmarking framework/harness which uses [Valgrind's Callgrind][Callgrind Manual] and other Valgrind tools like DHAT, Massif, ... including Cachegrind to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.
 Iai-Callgrind is integrated in [Bencher].

 Iai-Callgrind is: